POST /v1/swap/build

 The unsigned transaction contains, in order:

-SetComputeUnitLimit— sized per DEX type (200K-600K CU)- ATA creation (if
+SetComputeUnitLimit— sized per DEX type (200K-600K CU)- Output ATA creation (per

 inputMintis SOL) —createAssociatedTokenAccountIdempotentfor the user's WSOL account, thenSystemProgram.transferofamountlamports into it, thenSyncNativeso the SPL token balance reflects the deposit.
 No-op if the input is any other mint. - Output WSOL ATA creation (when